StuartRiffle/YellowLISP/README.md

 If any parameters are LISP files, with the extension `.lisp`, they will be loaded and evaluated in the order given.
 The executable will exit after that.

+Run `YellowLISP --help` for a complete list of options.

 ## Embedding

 You can embed YellowLISP into a larger program by including one header file: